 Time: Five to seven years

-Quickly open the excel sheet and use the FV or Future Value formula to find out whether you would be able to be achieve the goal.
-Well, if the investment gives an annual return of 12 per cent per annum, the you would be able to create a corpus of ₹8 lakh in five years.
-That means the foreign holiday is very much within the reach.
+Quickly open the excel sheet and use the FV or Future Value formula to find out whether you would be able to achieve the goal.
+Or simply, you can use our 'Savings Calculator'.
+Assuming the investment gives an annual return of 10 per cent per annum, you would be able to create a corpus of about ₹8 lakh in five years.
+This means the foreign holiday is very much within the reach.